 What is LIFO Liquidation?

-When a company using the last in first out inventory costing method has to sell the older stocks of inventory due to specific reasons like increase in sales, or demands of the product; then it is LIFO liquidation.
+When a company uses the last-in, first-out inventory costing method has to sell the older stocks of inventory due to specific reasons like an increase in sales or demands of the product; then it is LIFO liquidation.
 In other words, this movement of stocks of inventory based on the LIFO principle is the liquidation of the inventory.
-Simply put the company sells more than it purchased and this sale will be made from older stocks as well.
+Simply put, the company sells more than it purchased, and this sale will be made from older stocks as well.

 Reasons Companies Opt for LIFO Liquidation

-Companies never willingly deplete their low cost acquired stocks because it will increase the profit temporarily.
-The net income will increase, and that will lead to higher taxes on the company.
+Companies never willingly deplete their low-cost acquired stocks because it will increase the profit temporarily.
+The net income will increase, leading to higher taxes on the company.
 However, a company tends to opt for LIFO liquidation as an involuntary decision due to some unfavorable situations or changes in the external environment.
 And few of these conditions are:

 - When the inventory is short, old stock is moved out into production.